Radley-code/Attend-Net/README.md

 For support and questions:
 - Create an issue in the repository
-- Contact the development team
+- Contact the development team(check out the link in bio)
 - Check the troubleshooting section above

 ---